Introduction

 Thermal imaging cameras

-• Use heat-reflective aluminium foil behind the radiator to reduce heat loss;
+• use heat-reflective aluminium foil behind the radiator to reduce heat loss

-• Use thick curtains, with a thermal lining, to reduce heat loss through the windows;
+• use thick curtains, with a thermal lining, to reduce heat loss through the windows

-• Stop heat being lost up the chimney when not in use by using a chimney balloon or woollen chimney insulator, but remember to remove them before starting any fires!
+• stop heat being lost up the chimney when not in use by using a chimney balloon or woollen chimney insulator, but remember to remove them before starting any fires

-• Watch out for mini-draughts, such as letterboxes or cat flaps – add an extra barrier in the form of a “brush”;
+• watch out for mini-draughts, such as letterboxes or cat flaps – add an extra barrier in the form of a ‘brush’

-• Use draught excluders along the base of doors;
+• use draught excluders along the base of doors

-• Insulate your house with DIY loft insulation and ensure the loft hatch is also insulated.
+• insulate your house with DIY loft insulation and ensure the loft hatch is also insulated

 Public Sector Decarbonisation

 There are a number of projects both completed and ongoing across the various council assets focused on decarbonising our estate.
-These include
+These include:

-Through their joint venture company SSDC Opium Power Ltd, another 40MW Battery Energy Storage site near Fareham in Hampshire is now being built, funded by SSDC, which will be one of the most advanced in the UK.
-The aim is for this second facility to be completed by the end of 2022.
-To find out more head over to Opium Power’s website
+Through their joint venture company South Somerset District Council Opium Power Ltd, another 40MW Battery Energy Storage site near Fareham in Hampshire is now being built.
+Funded by the former South Somerset District Council it will be one of the most advanced in the UK.
+To find out more visit Opium Power’s website.

-• Somerset County Hall
+Somerset County Hall

 These works will result in this building being far more energy efficient and will also meet a number of the Government’s Public Sector Decarbonisation Scheme measures.